top of page

 A Symbol of the North Sea Industry

 50 years of production later and the Forties Field is the second largest oil field on the UK Continental Shelf (after Clair).
 At peak production in 1978, the field provided around a fifth of the UK's oil requirements alone with 500,000 barrels per day.
 Production was on a steady decline until BP sold the Field to Apache in 2003.
 Apache immediately revaluated the Field and unlocked a further 800 million barrels of oil.
-As a result, the Field's life has been significantly extended.
-Over 120 production and injection wells later and today it continues to produce 10,000 barrels per day.
-Apache plan to cease production in 2029 and move to an extensive decommissioning project to remove the six platforms and extensive sub-sea infrastructure that have brought these resources from the Forties reservoir to the forecourt.
+As a result, the Field's life has been significantly extended and continues today.
+Over 120 production and injection wells later, it continues to produce 10,000 barrels per day.
+Apache plan to cease production in 2029 and move to an extensive decommissioning project to remove the six platforms and associated sub-sea infrastructure that have brought these resources from the Forties reservoir to the petrol station forecourt.

 What can we learn from Forties?